brightcove/brine/docs/concepts.rst

      "Being the one"
      """

-The above example uses child comparison to type as well as value, verifies multiple elements from PUT body.
+The above example uses child comparison against type and value, and verifies multiple elements from PUT body.
 This can be useful if your response contains HATEOAS (Hypermedia As The Engine Of Application State) Links.
 The end goal is that anyone reading the specification will be able to ascertain without